 - Draw two triangle eyes.

-- Add a large smile.
+- Add a large smile on the face.

-- Finish with nose and stitch lines.
+- Finish the face with nose and stitch lines.

-- Draw straw hair.
+- Draw some straw hair.

-- Add shirt and patch on hat.
+- Add a shirt and a patch on the hat.

-- Trace with marker and color.
+- Trace the drawing with marker and color.